bessman/pytest-reserial/README.md

 │   ├── test_myproject.py
 ```

-Then after running `pytest --record`, the test/ directory will contain a new file, test_myproject.json, containing the recorded serial traffic from the tests.
+Then after running `pytest --record`, the test/ directory will contain a new file, test_myproject.jsonl, containing the recorded serial traffic from the tests.

 ## Why